 Real estate investments are carried at cost less accumulated depreciation.
 The provision for depreciation is calculated using the straight-line method based upon the estimated useful lives of the respective assets.
-Expenditures for maintenance, repairs, and betterments that do not materially prolong the normal useful life of an asset are charged to operations as incurred.
+Expenditures for maintenance, repairs, and betterments that do not materially prolong the normal useful life of an asset are charged to operations as incurred

-Upon the sale or other disposition of assets, the cost and related accumulated depreciation and amortization would be removed from the accounts and the resulting gain or loss, if any, would be reflected as discontinued operations.
+Upon the sale or other disposition of assets, the cost and related accumulated depreciation and amortization are removed from the accounts and the resulting gain or loss, if any, is reflected as discontinued operations.
 In addition, prior periods' financial statements would be reclassified to eliminate the operations of sold properties.
 Real estate investments include costs of development and redevelopment activities, and construction in progress.
 Capitalized costs, including interest and other carrying costs during the construction and/or renovation periods, are included in the cost of the related asset and charged to operations through depreciation over the asset's estimated useful life.
-Interest and financing costs capitalized amounted to \$1,178,000 and \$880,000 for the three months ended March 31, 2008 and 2007, respectively.
+Interest and financing costs capitalized amounted to \$1,417,000 and \$985,000 for the three months ended June 30, 2008 and 2007, respectively, and \$2,595,000 and \$1,865,000 for the six months ended June 30, 2008 and 2007, respectively.